seoupark1/Stochastic-Control/README.md

 The Extreme case defined in Experiment 1 was used for this test.

-First, I ran the EKF-LQR simulation without an actuator limit and measured the maximum absolute commanded control of each axis.
+First, I ran the EKF-LQR simulation without an actuator limit and measured the maximum absolute commanded torque of each axis.
 Then, the torque limit was set to half of each maximum value to intentionally produce actuator saturation.

 |  | Axis 1 [Nm] | Axis 2 [Nm] | Axis 3 [Nm] |
 |:---:|:---:|:---:|:---:|